 Organic filter tubes are long, flexible controls that are used along a line of constant elevation (along a contour) on slopes.
-They are used as perimeter controls down slope of disturbed areas and on side slopes where stormwater may runoff the area.
+They are used as perimeter controls down slope of disturbed areas, around temporary stockpiles and on side slopes where stormwater may runoff the area.
 The tubes maintain sheet flow, slow velocities, and capture sediment.
-When used on slopes, they also shorten the slope length and protect the slope from erosion.
+When used in series on slopes, they also shorten the slope length and protect the slope from erosion.